 Congratulations on Passing the Embassy’s Primary Screening!

-In fact, once you have passed the Primary Screening, all you need is one Letter of Acceptance from one university in Japan and you will be practically guaranteed to receive the MEXT Scholarship!
+In fact, almost all applicants who pass the Primary Screening and obtain at least one Letter of Acceptance from one university in Japan, end up receiving the MEXT Scholarship.
 The good news is that the screening to get a Letter of Acceptance is significantly less severe than the Embassy’s Primary Screening and, as long as you avoid the major causes for rejection that I discuss below, you should have no problems at this stage.

 (If you are not yet at that stage, you can find my guides to applying for the Embassy Recommended MEXT Scholarship, the Embassy Interview, and identifying professors and universities in Japan on the MEXT Scholarship Information Page!)